-2. Performance of Work in the United States (Foreign Work Waiver Request)
+2. Performance of Work in the United States (Foreign Work Waiver)

-As set forth in Section IV.E.iii., all work funded under this FOA must be performed in the United States.
+As set forth in Section IV.J.iii., all work funded under this FOA must be performed in the United States.
 To seek a waiver of the Performance of Work in the United States requirement, the applicant must submit an explicit waiver request in the Full Application.
 A separate waiver request must be submitted for each entity proposing performance of work outside of the United States.

-Overall, a waiver request must demonstrate to the satisfaction of DOE that it would further the purposes of this FOA and is otherwise in the economic interests of the
+Overall, a waiver request must demonstrate to the satisfaction of DOE that it would further the purposes of this FOA and is otherwise in the economic interests of the Questions about this FOA?
+Email IEDOCSTFOA@ee.doe.gov.

+Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.qov Include FOA name and number in subject line.
 United States to perform work outside of the United States.
 A request for a foreign work waiver must include the following:

-- 1. The rationale for performing the work outside the United States ("foreign work"); - 2.
+- The rationale for performing the work outside the United States ("foreign work"); - 2.
 A description of the work proposed to be performed outside the United States; - 3.
 An explanation as to how the foreign work is essential to the project; - 4.
 A description of the anticipated benefits to be realized by the proposed foreign work and the anticipated contributions to the U.S. economy; - 5.
 The associated benefits to be realized and the contribution to the project from the foreign work; - 6.
 How the foreign work will benefit the United States, including manufacturing, contributions to employment in the United States and growth in new markets and jobs in the United States; - 7.
 How the foreign work will promote manufacturing of products and/or services in the United States; - 8.
 A description of the likelihood of IP being created from the foreign work and the treatment of any such IP; - 9.
 The total estimated cost (DOE and recipient cost share) of the proposed foreign work; - 10.
 The countries in which the foreign work is proposed to be performed; and - 11.
 The name of the entity that would perform the foreign work.